Table of Contents

 The size and complexity of your online business will dictate a winner!

-Before we get into the side-by-side comparison details of these 2 platforms it is important for you to establish your aims.
+Before we get into the side-by-side comparison details of Shopify and Squarespace, it is important for you to establish your aims.
 Here are some important issues you should be clear on:

 - Clearly understand your business goals.